 Barone has been the principal co-author of The Almanac of American Politics, the first edition of which edition appeared in 1971, and the 22nd edition, published by National Journal, appeared in August 2013.
 He is also the author of Our Country: The Shaping of America from Roosevelt to Reagan, The New Americans: How the Melting Pot Can Work Again, Hard America, Soft America: Competition vs. Coddling and the Competition for the Nation’s Future, Our First Revolution: The Remarkable British Upheaval That Inspired America’s Founding Fathers and Shaping Our Nation: How Surges of Migration Transformed America and Its Politics.
 His latest is How America’s Political Parties Change (and How They Don’t).

 Over the years he has written for many other publications in the United States and several other countries, including the Economist, the Times Literary Supplement and the Daily Telegraph and the Sunday Times of London.
-His column is syndicated by Creators Syndicate.
-Mr. Barone is a contributor to the Fox News Channel and has appeared on many other television programs.
+His twice-weekly column is syndicated by Creators Syndicate.

-Mr. Barone lives in Washington, D.C.
-He has traveled to all 50 states and all 435 congressional districts.
-He has also traveled to 37 foreign countries and has reported on recent elections in Britain, Italy, Russia and Mexico.
+Barone lives in Washington, DC, He has traveled to all 50 states and all 435 congressional districts, and also to 54 foreign countries.